fiske-halsen/DbEksamen-Soft1sem/README.md

 **Step 1: Run the script running the application**

-The file is located in the Docker folder called *StartApplication.sh* as shown below in the directory tree:
+The file is located in the root called *StartApplication.sh* as shown below in the directory tree:

 ```
 .